Agency Bill vs Direct Bill Accounting for MGAs and Wholesalers

 • Reconciliation between carrier statements and internal records

 Even without collecting premium, accounting complexity remains high.
+Direct bill shifts billing responsibility to carriers but still requires commission tracking.

 Many systems attempt to handle both billing models with the same accounting logic.